Pulp (tooth): Irreversible pulpitis

 Treatments include root canal or tooth extraction.
 In endodontic therapy, removal of the inflamed pulp relieves the pain.
 The empty root canal system is then obturated with gutta-percha (rubber material that acts as a pressure/pain reliever).

 Pulp necrosis

-Pulp necrosis is when the pulp has died/dying.
+Pulp necrosis occurs when the pulp has died or is dying.
 Causes include untreated caries, trauma or bacterial infection.
 It is often subsequent to chronic pulpitis.
 Teeth with pulp necrosis undergo a root canal or extraction to prevent further spread of the infection, which may lead to an abscess.

 Symptoms

 Necrosis may be symptomatic or asymptomatic.
 Symptomatic necrosis involves lingering pain response to hot and cold stimuli, spontaneous pain that may cause a patient to awaken during sleep, difficulty eating and sensitivity to percussion.
 Asymptomatic necrosis is non-responsive to thermal stimuli or electric pulp tests, leaving the patient unaware of the pathology.

 Diagnosis

 Asymptomatic necrosis may go unnoticed by the patient and so a diagnosis may not be attempted.
 Diagnosis may involve X-rays and sensitivity testing with. hot or cold stimuli (using warm gutta-percha or ethyl chloride), or an electric pulp tester.
 Tooth vitality (blood supply) may be assessed using doppler flowmetry.
 Sequelae of a necrotic pulp include acute apical periodontitis, dental abscess, or radicular cyst and tooth discolouration.